-You can choose to make your photos public for anyone to access, restrict access to a limited number of other Visura.co users, or keep those photos private so only you can access them.
+You can choose to make your photos public for anyone to access, restrict access to a limited number of other Visura users, or keep those photos private so only you can access them.

 We encourage parents to take an active interest in their children’s use of the Internet.
-This Site is not designed or intended for minors 17 years of age or younger; you must be 18 years of age or older to create an account on the Site.
-In addition, this Site is not designed or intended to collect and retain personal information from children who are under 13 years of age.
+This Platform is not designed or intended for minors 17 years of age or younger; you must be 18 years of age or older to create an account on the Platform.
+In addition, this Platform is not designed or intended to collect and retain personal information from children who are under 13 years of age.

 What is Personal Information?